LoPan455/spring-petclinic-cloud/README.md

 ### Use the Spring 'mysql' profile

 To use a MySQL database, you have to start 3 microservices (`visits-service`, `customers-service` and `vets-services`) with the `mysql` Spring profile.
-Add the `--spring.profiles.active=mysql` as programm argument.
+Add the `--spring.profiles.active=mysql` as program argument.

 By default, at startup, database schema will be created and data will be populated.
 You may also manually create the PetClinic database and data by executing the `"db/mysql/{schema,data}.sql"` scripts of each 3 microservices.